wwfranczyk/ento/README.md

 type System struct {
 	// Always use pointer to base component type (!)
-	// Add `ento:"bind"` tag to automatically bind components Component1 *Component1 `ento:"bind"`
+	// Add `ento` tag to automatically bind components

-	// Components are bound by type, not name
+	C1 *Component1 `ento:"required"`
+	C2 *Component2 `ento:"required"`
-	Renamed *Component2 `ento:"bind"`
+	C3 *Component2 `ento:"optional"`

 	// Systems can have non-component-bound fields
 	calls int
 }

 // Update implements ento.System
+// Based on `ento` tag, entities will be selected for update by the system.
-// It will be called only for entities that have both tagged components func (s *System) Update(entity *ento.Entity) {
+// Entities that do not contain all the `required` components will be skipped. func (s *System) Update(entity *ento.Entity) {
+	// When Update is called, all the tagged components
-	// Access automatically bound components from currently passed entity s.Component1.value += s.Renamed.value
+	// will be already replaced with values from entity s.C1.value += s.C2.value

-	// Get components from entity manually (somewhat slower than automatic binding)
-	// Can be used for "optional" components var c3 *Component3
-	entity.Get(&c3)

-	// If entity does not have the component, the pointer value will be set to nil if c3 != nil {
+	// Optional field will be set to null if entity does not contain them if s.C3 != nil {
-		s.Component1.value += c3.value
+		s.C1.value += s.C3.value
 	}

-	s.calls++
-}

-func (s *System) reportCalls() {
-	println(s.calls)
-	s.calls = 0
 }

 func main() {